xiangyu2022/DisfreeSmoothTests/README.md

-# Distribution-free goodness-of-fit test for angular power spectrum models
+# Distribution-free data-driven smooth tests without 𝜒2

 This repository contains code demonstrating how to apply distribution-free smooth tests to angular power spectrum models, as described in the following article.
 - **Zhang, X., Algeri, S. (2025+).**